20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: Sep 21, 2020 Date Published: September 23, 2020

 Food Delivery Service Goals

 After operator EasyMile completed testing, Linden LEAP launched its passenger service in February 2020.
 The ribbon cutting and launch was attended by city officials, Smart Columbus staff, and residents from the South Linden neighborhood.
-The passenger service operated Monday – Friday: 6am – 8am, 9:30am -2pm, 4:30pm – 8pm and Saturday – Sunday: 6am – 8pm.
-The two AV shuttles that served the route picked-up passengers every 12 minutes and it took roughly 24 minutes to ride from one end of the route to the other.
+The passenger service operated Monday – Friday: 6am – 8am, 9:30am -2pm, 3:30pm – 8pm and Saturday – Sunday: 6am – 8pm.
+The two AV shuttles that served the route aimed to pick-up passengers every 12 minutes, meaning it would take roughly 24 minutes to ride from one end of the route to the other.
 They traveled an average of 12 mph and did not exceed 15 mph.
-On February 20th, three weeks after launch, a passenger fell and required medical attention.
-The National Highway Transportation Safety Administration (NHTSA) then required that all EasyMile vehicle service be suspended on all AV shuttles in the country until the NHTSA could conduct an investigation.

-Smart Columbus spent a lot of time analyzing the pilot program during the stoppage of service from the February 20th incident and the subsequent pandemic.
-As a result, they reprogrammed the South Linden route to limit the number of stops and travel along a linear route.
+Following the February 20th incident and affected by the new context of the COVID-19 pandemic, Smart Columbus evaluated alternative services to deploy the Lined LEAP pilot program and decided to repurpose the Linden LEAP as a food delivery service for the South Linden neighborhood.
+The South Linden portion of the route was redesigned for the new delivery service to limit the number of stops and to travel along a linear route.
 The new Linden LEAP food delivery pilot is now an extension of the St. Stephen’s Community Food & Nutrition Center pantry where the AV shuttles deliver food boxes to the Rosewind Estates Community Center on Monday-Friday from 12pm-3pm.

-The Linden LEAP helps address food barriers by eliminating the half-mile walk residents otherwise needed to make carrying groceries from the St. Stephen’s food pantry to the nearest bus stop.
+The Linden LEAP helps address barriers to food access by eliminating the half-mile walk residents otherwise needed to make carrying groceries from the St. Stephen’s food pantry to the nearest bus stop.
 Food barriers will continue to be an issue in the South Linden neighborhood, especially now that K-12 schools in Columbus are limiting the number of days kids will be at school, limiting access to subsidized school meals.

 The RFP outlines that Smart Columbus, alongside EasyMile, will collect data on ridership, stop departure times, vehicle miles/hours traveled and route-trips served, battery performance, rider satisfaction, and any disengagements by the operator to inform the reporting requirements.
 The shuttles had implemented Dedicated Short-Range Communications (DSRC) to communicate with roadside equipment to receive Signal Phase and Timing (SPAT) and map data.
-Even though ridership data will not be available due to the discontinuation of passenger service, the other metrics are still relevant and will be useful for evaluating this project and can serve as a reference for future AV pilot projects.
-With help from OSU, the metrics and analysis of the food delivery program should be available by May 2021.
+Smart Columbus also provides access to a series of geographic databases for the Linden LEAP deployment based on data provided by EasyMile.

+The Linden LEAP AV shuttle is a one-year demonstration project to test and learn how autonomous vehicle technologies can complement public transit and address mobility gaps equitably.
 Even with the Linden LEAP AV pilot only operating for three weeks in February, the food delivery program it became is still meeting the goal of empowering community residents in South Linden.
 With many Americans facing hardship from the pandemic, Linden LEAP continued to serve the residents of South Linden to make sure people had access to food.
 This was an innovative approach for the pilot in response to the pandemic.
 The Smart City Initiative was granted to Columbus to address mobility challenges and this AV pilot is doing just that with a first-of-its-kind food delivery route for the South Linden residents.
 Smart Columbus is applying innovative autonomous technology and is using this technology to help address social-equity concerns within the community.